 Normal retirement for service can be granted to general employees and appointed officials who have reached the age of 67 with 10 years of creditable service or attained 35 years of creditable service.
 A normal retirement for service can be granted to elected officials who have attained 16 years of creditable service or age 55 and attained 4 years of creditable service.
 A normal retirement for service can be granted to correctional officers and deputy sheriffs who have reached the age of 67 with 10 years of creditable service or have attained 25 years of creditable service.
+A normal retirement for service can be granted to correctional officers and deputy sheriffs who have reached the age of 67 with 10 years of creditable service or have attained 25 years of creditable service.
 A normal retirement for service can be granted to police officers who have reached the age of 60 with 10 years of creditable service.
-A normal retirement for service can be granted to police officers who have reached the age of 60 with 10 years of creditable service or have attained 25 years of creditable service.
-The System does not have a mandatory retirement age requirement for general employees, deputy sheriffs and correctional officers.
+A normal retirement for service can be granted to police officers who have reached the age of 60 with 10 years of creditable service.
+A normal retirement for service can be granted to police officers who have reached the age of 60 with 10 years of creditable service.
+Firefighters at the age requirement for general employees, deputy sheriffs and correctional officers.
 Firefighters and police officers must retire at age 65 unless approved for continuation of service by the Board on an annual basis.

-Ordinary Disability Retirement may be granted to a member who can no longer perform their job due to a non-occupational related injury.
+Ordinary Disability Retirement may be granted to a member who can no longer perform their job due to a nonoccupational related injury.
 A sworn police officer or firefighter, hired prior to July 1, 2007 must have five years of creditable service and be medically certified as incapacitated to continue performance of their duties.
 All other members must have 10 years of creditable service and be medically certified as incapacitated to continue performance of their duties.